Highpoint2000/webserver-scanner/README.md

 	CSVcreate: true,		// Set to 'true' or 'false' for create CSV logging file and Mapviewer button, default is true
     CSVcompletePS: true,		// Set to 'true' or 'false' for CSV data logging with or without PS Information, default is true
     UTCtime: true, 			// Set to 'true' for logging with UTC Time, default is true (only valid for HTML File!)
+	Log_Blacklist: false,	// Enable Log Blacklist, set it 'true' or 'false' / the blacklist_log.txt file with the values ​​(e.g. 89.000;D3C3 or 89.000 or D3C3) must be located in the scanner plugin folder

     /// FMLIST OPTIONS ////

     FMLIST_OM_ID: '', 		// To use the logbook function, please enter your OM ID here, for example: FMLIST_OM_ID: '1234' - this is only necessary if no OMID is entered under FMLIST INTEGRATION on the web server